thesephist/dotink/content/posts/inkfmt.md

 A code formatter, sometimes called a "pretty printer", takes a bit of source code and makes small transformations to it to produce a more readable, visually clean version of the same program, and in the process, removes any frivolous changes in whitespace, indentation, and more.
 It helps team members settle on a single style of code formatting, makes code more readable, and usually saves time, too.

 For this reason, most popular languages that emerged in the last decade ship with code formatters.
 Go popularized this trend with [gofmt](https://golang.org/cmd/gofmt/), Rust has [Rustfmt](https://github.com/rust-lang/rustfmt), Zig has [zig fmt](https://ziglang.org/download/0.6.0/release-notes.html#zig-fmt), Dart has [dartfmt](https://dart.dev/tools/dartfmt), and JavaScript is rich with many alternatives like [Prettier](https://prettier.io) and [Standard](https://standardjs.com).
-They not only format the code, but provide a single, _canonical_ formatting for a program so we programmers don't spend time mentally litigating the various ways a particular expression or function could be written out.
+They not only clean up the code, but provide a single, _canonical_ formatting for a program so we programmers don't spend time mentally litigating the various ways a particular expression or function could be written out.

 Developers use code formatters in two major ways, either integrated into their text editor/IDE, to format on save or a keyboard shortcut; or integrated into their change control workflow, so code changes are formatted before they're shared with the team and the world.
 But in order for a language to support any of these use cases, it needs a code formatter, a _program that takes some bit of source code and produces a correctly formatted version of it_.